Off the beaten track, a challenging trek to explore the majestic Everest Region of Nepal.

 Our Khumbu Valley 3 Pass Trek is a wonderful opportunity to explore some of the more remote parts of the spectacular Everest Region.
 We make a visit to Everest Base Camp along the way, but our main objective is to leave the crowds behind and explore some of the most beautiful landscapes in the world.

 This adventure is challenging.
-We will trek over three high altitude passes (Renjo La 5390m, Cho La 5420m, Kongma La 5528m) and summit three significant mountains (Kala Pattar 5643m, Chukung Ri 5546m and Gokyo Ri 5357m).
+We will trek over three high altitude passes (Renjo La 5390m, Cho La 5420m, Kongma La 5528m) and summit three significant mountains (Gokyo Ri 5357m, Kala Pattar 5643m, Chukung Ri 5546m).
 The route is physically tough but the rewards are huge.

 The trek is all-inclusive apart from international flights, personal expenses and compulsory travel insurance.
 It is led by a British expedition guide with extensive experience of trekking at altitude and in the Himalaya.
 We will be guided by the highly knowledgeable Sherpani Lhakpa Doma Sherpa who will also manage the porters, equipment and local formalities.